CyranoB/SmartDeck/docs/API_ARCHITECTURE.md

 A key improvement in the refactored code is the robust handling of AI responses:
 - The `cleanAIResponse` function removes markdown formatting
-- JSON parsing is wrapped in try/catch blocks with detailed error logging
+- JSON parsing follows a three-tiered approach:
+  1. Direct parsing with standard `JSON.parse()`
+  2. Simple repair for common JSON syntax issues
+  3. Structure-specific pattern extraction for severely malformed responses
+- Specialized extraction for both flashcard and MCQ formats
 - The service layer provides type-safe parsing of responses

 ## Rate Limiting